Zentik-notifier/docs/docs/intro.md

 - Self hostable!

 ### Backend
 Based on NestJS, it contains the whole system of notifications orchestration to all main providers (iOS, Android, Web) and will interface with clients via REST and GQL, you could potentially write your own client.
 The Zentik principal backend will contain all the tools to send notifications to all the devices (certificates, configurations, problems.), but no worries!
-Self-hosted will be able to passthrough notifications to the main Zentik server to dispatch them on their behalf, just ask for a token.
+Self-hosted will be able to passthrough notifications to the main Zentik server to dispatch them on their behalf, request a token [here](https://notifier.zentik.app/self-service/token-requests).
 The system ensures a short live for both notifications and attachments.
 Notifications will be deleted as soon as all the devices have acked the receipt (max 7 days), attachments will be deleted as well after 7 days

 ### Frontend
 Based on React native (Expo).
 Zentik will offer official iOS and Android apps.
 Self hosters will be able to use them configuring the app to point to their own server, or just use the onboarded self hosted PWA instance.